Shantanu-Gupta-au16/University-Assignment-Portfolio/README.md

 # University-Assignment-Portfolio
-Portfolio of my data analytics assignments completed by me for Academic purposes.
+Portfolio of my Data Analytics assignments completed by me for Academic purposes.